vishrutkohli/mailman3/src/mailman/docs/8-miles-high.rst

 Configuration
 =============

-Uses `lazr.config`_, essentially an "ini"-style configuration format.
+Mailman 3 uses `lazr.config`_, essentially an "ini"-style configuration format.

 Each Runner's configuration object knows whether it should be started when the Mailman daemon starts, and what queue the Runner manages.